decred/dcrdex/tatanka/spec/intro.md

 is end-to-end encrypted, so the mesh network itself cannot read the contents.
 The encrypted messaging primitive is called a "tankagram".
-Clients connected to the same subscription channel might send one another tankagrams to, for instance, communicate detaila about an ongoing atomic swap.
+Clients connected to the same subscription channel might send one another tankagrams to, for instance, communicate details about an ongoing atomic swap.

 1) Oracle services.
 The mesh will coordinate distribution of network transaction fee rates that might be used as part of validation for app actions.
 The mesh